 Conclusions

-The cookieless and other privacy developments are likely to make it more difficult to track users across many different platforms.
+The cookieless and other privacy developments will likely make tracking users across many different platforms more difficult.
 We need to start thinking about how to adapt marketing strategies based on data and first-party cookies.

 Get started now by signing up for the pilot program of our marketing performance measurement solution.